-The national football team of the Faroe Islands, although mostly modest in results, managed throughout the time’s passing to obtain critical acclaim through some astonishing results.
+The national football team of the Faroe Islands, although mostly modest in results, managed in the passing of time to obtain critical acclaim through some stunning results.
 The Faroe Islands Sports Association was formed in 1939.
 Since then, the National League was created in 1942 while cup competitions were introduced as early as 1955.